What is a transport software (TMS) and how to choose the right one?

 To check if the software is well tailored to your business, you can :

 - Read “case studies” or “testimonials” on the website of the service provider.

 - Ask the publisher for referrals from other customers in your industry.

 - Check on screenshots the terms used, and ask to what extent the vocabulary can be customized

-3. Compare the offered features
+3. Compare the functions available